Akshay-Jhijhautia/Git_Linux/README.txt

 12. git restore --staged <file name> -> It removes file from file changes from staging area to the working area.
 This only works if changes are in your staging area.

+13. When we do 'git add <filename>' then changes move from working area to the staging area.

+14. Difference between git rm and git restore
+ans: if you want to move the whole file back to the untracked state, then we do git rm.
+Otherwise if we just want to changes to be moved in working area and staging area, then we do git restore.